semantics/, contracts/, and query, it emits byte-identical SQL every time.

 The input the compiler resolves, produced by adapters (CLI/MCP), never by plain language:Pipeline stages

-UNRESOLVED/AMBIGUOUSwith candidates. - Resolve dimensions & filters.
+UNRESOLVED/AMBIGUOUSwith candidates.
+A metric outside the caller’s effective policy is folded intoUNRESOLVEDhere too, rather than a distinct forbidden code.
+See Tenancy & access control. - Resolve dimensions & filters.
 Bind to columns on the owning source or a join-reachable source.
 Unreachable →

 UNREACHABLE. - Plan the join graph.
 From the metric’s source, find the minimal join path to every referenced source using only declared